Certified Model Predictive Control for Switched Evolution Equations using Model Order Reduction: Certified approximations for model predictive control

 The certification of this algorithm can be entirely based on \ROM methods that provide output bounds for the primal and dual input-output relationships (see \Cref{thm:apostErrorControl} and \eqref{eq:D_init_FOMROM}).
 This approach can be particularly advantageous if the Kolmogorov $n$-widths or the Hankel singular values corresponding to the input-to-state map (see \cite{Kolmogoroff1936,Unger2019}) exhibit slow decay, while those of the input-to-output map decrease rapidly. \item Conversely, the \ROM-\ROM-\MPC approach (\Cref{alg:ROMROM-MPC}) designs and applies the controller directly at the \ROM level, yielding the \ROM-\ROM-\MPC iteration

-Unlike \eqref{eq:FOMROMiter}, this algorithm is entirely online-efficient, as it remains independent of the \FOM dimension after the \ROM is constructed.
+Unlike \eqref{eq:FOMROMiter}, this algorithm is entirely online-efficient, as it remains independent of the \FOM dimension after the \ROM is constructed \ReA{(see also the complexity analysis of both algorithms in \Cref{app:sec_complexity})}.
 However, it necessitates a high-quality \ROM approximation of the state variable.
 This requirement is evident in the use of the reduced solution operator in \eqref{eq:ROMROMiter}, which introduces additional state residual terms in the error bounds (see \eqref{eq:D_init_ROMROM}). \end{enumerate}

 \begin{corollary}[A-posteriori error estimates for the \ROM-\MPC state and feedback law] Let \Cref{ass:switchedSystem,ass:propertiesG,ass:switchedSystem:A:coerciv} be satisfied.
 Let $(\inpVarMPC,\stateMPC)$, $(\intermediateInpVarMPC, \intermediateStateMPC)$, and $(\inpVarRedMPC, \stateRedMPC)$ denote the output of \Cref{alg:FOM-MPC,alg:ROM-MPC,alg:ROMROM-MPC}, respectively.
 Further, let $\Delta_u\in \{\BoundControlA,\BoundControlB, \BoundControlBtil\}$ defined in \Cref{thm:apostErrorControl} or \Cref{cor:errBoundOptimalControl} and assume that the restart mechanism in \Cref{line:alg:ROMROMupdatemechasim} of {\Cref{alg:ROM-MPC,alg:ROMROM-MPC}} is not triggered. \begin{enumerate} \item We define the \FOM-\ROM-\MPC state error as